 10 ways to prepare your restaurant for the festive season

-The last thing you want to happen during the festive season is to be caught unawares.
+The last thing you want to happen during the festive season is to be caught unaware.
 You should begin preparing for this time of year several months in advance.

-ResDiary's insights found that venues that begin their festive planning before August experienced better outcomes across the board:
+ResDiary's insights found that venues that begin their festive planning before August experienced greater success during the festive season compared to those who were unprepared:

 Some of the best ways to improve your restaurant's profit margin are:

-• Optimise your menu to include dishes with a high-profit margin such as loaded fries, burgers and salad.
+- Optimise your festive menus to include dishes with a high-profit margin.

 For more information, check out our complete guide to improving profit margins in your restaurant.